dtcenter/MET/met/docs/Users_Guide/gen-ens-prod.rst

 Optional arguments for gen_ens_prod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 4. The **-ctrl file** option specifies the input file for the ensemble control member.
 Data for this member is included in the computation of the ensemble mean, but excluded from the spread.
-The control file should not appear in the **-ens** list of ensemble member files.
+The control file should not appear in the **-ens** list of ensemble member files (unless processing a single file that contains all ensemble members).

 5. The **-log** file outputs log messages to the specified file.